Effect-TS/schema/README.md

 };
 ```

-The goal of this example was showing the low-level APIs of the `AST` module, but the same result can
-be achieved using the much more handy APIs of the `Schema` module:
+This example demonstrates the use of the low-level APIs of the `AST` module, however, the same result can be achieved more easily and conveniently by using the high-level APIs provided by the `Schema` module.

 ```ts
 const pair = <A>(schema: S.Schema<A>): S.Schema<readonly [A, A]> =>
   S.tuple(schema, schema);
 ```

-Please note that the `S.tuple` API itself is nothing special and can be defined in userland:
+Please note that the `S.tuple` API is a convenient utility provided by the library, but it can also be easily defined and implemented in userland.

 ```ts
 export const tuple = <Elements extends ReadonlyArray<Schema<any>>>(